 Professor Joshua Weitz

 The Weitz group is interested in the structure and dynamics of complex biological systems.
-The research group includes ecologists, mathematicians, physicists and bioinformaticians working on three major research themes: (i) viral dynamics at the molecular, population and evolutionary scales; (ii) theoretical ecology and evolutionary biology; (iii) the structure and function of vascular networks.
+The research group includes physicists, computational biologists, mathematicians, and bioinformaticians working on three major research themes: (i) viral dynamics at the molecular, population and evolutionary scales; (ii) theoretical ecology and evolutionary biology; (iii) disease dynamics and epidemiology.
 The work in the Weitz group is primarily theoretical in nature, and utilizes the tools of nonlinear dynamics, stochastic processes, and large-scale data analysis to interact with experimentalists.

-Examples of recent and ongoing projects include studies of viral-host infection networks, dynamics of complex viral-host communities, quantifying enzymatic lysis, as well as network phenotyping and classification of root and leaf system architecture.
+Examples of recent and ongoing projects include studies of viral-host infection networks, dynamics of complex viral-host communities, the spread and control of infectious diseases, and the link between game theory and strategic behavior of viruses and microbes.

 |News: Recent paper on the ratio between viruses and microbes in the global oceans included in the first issue of Nature Microbiology.|

 |Current funding from the National Science Foundation, Simons Foundation, Army Research Office, Mathworks Corporation, and the Georgia Institute of Technology|